 5. You Have Unusual Bank Account Activity

-Large deposits, especially from unknown sources, can raise some red flags.
-It could indicate that you took out a loan to pay for a down payment, which will add to your DTI.
+However, large deposits – especially from unknown sources – can raise some red flags.
+These could indicate that you took out a loan to pay for a down payment, which will add to your DTI.

-If you receive a large amount of money as a gift, you can provide a gift letter from the donor explaining the money was a gift and does not need to be paid back.
+Our Quick Tip: If you receive a large amount of money as a gift, you can provide a gift letter from the giver explaining that the money was a gift and does not need to be paid back.